-This seasonality of catch rates in past seasons tends to mirror the encounter rate during the season (Figure 2.20 and Figures 2.21-2.26 in appendix).
+This seasonality of catch rates in past seasons tends to mirror the encounter rate during the season (Figure 2.20 and Figures 2.21-2.28 in appendix).
 Basically if catch rates were higher, the interviewers tended to encounter more anglers, when they were lower, they encountered less anglers.
-During the 2013-14 season angler encounter rates peaked as with other years at the start (early October) and the end of the season (late June) when expectations of catching fish were highest, however the number of anglers encountered at the start was only half the total of the last few openings and a third the size of the earlier openings.
+During the 2014-15 season angler encounter rates peaked as with other years at the start (early October) but did not culminate with a definite peak at the end of the season (late June) when expectations of catching fish are usually very high.
 The start of the season usually has high catch rates after being rested for three months and the end of the season traditionally sees fish move into the channel when Lake Rotorua's temperature, that feeds the channel, cools.

 Changes in catch rate can often be related also to a change in the level of experience of anglers.
-Anglers were asked about their experience and this varied little between the four surveys (Figure 2.30 and Figures 2.31-2.35 in appendix).
+Anglers were asked about their experience and this varied little between the four surveys (Figure 2.30 and Figures 2.31-2.38 in appendix).